Best ways to softwash wood / timber structures & garden furniture

 This varying density influences the ability of wood to absorb softwash chemicals.
 The denser the wood the less chemical will be absorbed.

 Because there are so many varieties of wood – and so many sub-species within each variety – it is impossible to know all the effects that different chemicals will have on "wood".
 Only a company specialising solely in timber treatment could build up such an experiential database.
 And even then a test patch before treating the entire surface would be highly recommended.

 For example, Pitch Pine is extremely dense, which makes the wood hard and heavy, whereas Scots Pine is the opposite – yet they are both called "Pine".

-We've found substantial differences in the effect of treating wooden sheds, fences and cladding because, even though on a cursory first glance they may look similar, the wood used in their construction may be quite different.
+We've found substantial differences in the effect of treating wooden sheds, fences, decking, garden furniture and cladding because, even though on a cursory first glance they may look similar, the wood used in their construction may be quite different.